From United States

 • Personal Accident Insurance (PAI)

-Offers coverage for medical expenses for you and your passengers in case of an accident.
+Offers medical coverage for you and your passengers in case of an accident.

 Optional